PICK YOUR WINDOW

 How long should I train for the Ride London 100?

-For the Ride London 100 (160km with 1,200m of climbing), most riders benefit from at least 12-16 weeks of structured preparation.
-If you've been riding consistently, 8 weeks of focused work can still be enough to transform your result.
+For the Ride London 100 (160km with 900m of climbing), most riders benefit from at least 12-16 weeks of structured preparation.
+If you've been riding consistently, 8 weeks of focused work can still be enough to shift your result.
 Pick the weeks-out plan that matches your window.

 What's the typical finish time for the Ride London 100?